South Africa Rugby Tour Blog

-Today was our final match day – Mr Gibbs and Mr Fraser had twenty boys to choose their starting line up from.
+Today was our final match day – with twenty boys to choose their starting line up from.
 We enjoyed another hearty breakfast in the hotel before heading off to the club that we were playing.
 Masiphumelele Rugby Club, our opposition, were the first club side we have played this tour and it was definitely our warmest welcome.
 After a delay to kick off, waiting for the medical cover (just in case) – we were off and dominating the first half, scoring four tries and converting three of the four so we went into half time leading 26-0.
 This was based on really solid defence and playing some really good rugby.
 Masi retaliated with two tries at the start of the second half, but we continued to dominate and the final score was 43-17 to us.

 In a sense, though, the result was irrelevant.
 This was about two teams enjoying the challenge of taking each other on and earning each other’s respect in the process.
 Masi is a club with strong rugby values and an understanding that rugby can have a transformative effect on the lives of young people.
 A rugby club is a family, a place to belong and an extraordinary source of support and this was brought home to the boys in the minute’s silence preceding the game, held to mark the life of one of the club’s founding members who had tragically died playing for the club only a week or so ago.

 The day, though, was anything but maudlin; rather, it was a joyful celebration of everything the game represents.
 It was fitting that, after enjoying a magnificent braai (barbecue), the boys from both sides began an impromptu game of touch rugby, this time involving several of the younger children who had watched the match earlier.